stimulusreflex/cable_ready/docs/guide/updatable.md

 - `debounce:`: (optional) an integer value denoting the **milliseconds** to debounce updates (default 20)
 - `only:`: (optional) enables you to specify an **allow list** of model attributes you want to track updates for
 - `ignore_inner_updates:` (optional), a flag to determine whether to trigger updates for state changes emanating from an _inner_ form submit or reflex (default `false`).
 Essentially enabling this means **do not fire an update for the user who originated the change**, which can solve typical race conditions.
+- `observe_appearance`: (optional), a flag that determines whether this element should observe its visibility in the viewport.
+If switched on, this element will ignore updates if it is **invisible**, i.e. below the fold, or in a hidden browser tab/window.
+Such an element will default to lazy loading when it first becomes visible, and then start listening for updates.
+Thus, it optimizes the number of requests that this element possible makes.
 - `html_options:`: (optional) a hash of options to pass to the generated `<cable-ready-updates-for>` tag, e.g. `class`, `data: {}` etc.